 The owner of Lip Smacking Foodie Tours advises you to “come hungry,” which is never a problem since teens are always hungry, right?
 Donald Contoursi’s food tours of the Strip and Vegas’ downtown Fremont East district showcase the best signature dishes of the local restaurant scene.

-The tours last about three hours, and guides provide guests with a primer on Vegas history, along with the chance to meet like-minded foodies.
-All dietary restrictions can be met, and tours are prioritized with VIP seating and menus.
+The tours last about three hours, and guests are treated to VIP seating and special menus.
+Guides provide guests with a primer on Vegas history, along with the chance to meet like-minded foodies.
+All dietary restrictions can be met, and you can enjoy Vegas alcohol-free on this food tour as well.

 Go on the Dig This Experience

 What could be more fun than playing with huge earth-moving machines with your family?
 At Dig This Vegas, you can channel your inner “Bob the Builder” in a giant natural sandbox using bulldozers, excavators and back hoes.
-Kids as young as 8+ years old can operate some of the machines, so your teenager won’t have any problem moving a 20-ton excavator or bulldozer around the yard.
+Kids as young as 8+ years old can operate some of the machines.
+Your teenager won’t have any problem moving a 20-ton excavator or bulldozer around the yard.

 Dig This guides explain all the levers and buttons of the control panels before letting you (kind of) loose in your climate-controlled big rig.
 You’re connected to instructors via headsets, in case you need extra guidance.
-Then it’s basically play time as you steer the machines, complete with nicknames like Maximus, around the play yard; excavating trenches, trying to stack giant tires, and managing obstacle courses.
+Then it’s basically play time as you steer the machines, complete with nicknames like Maximus, around the play yard.
+Excavate trenches, try to stack giant tires, and manage your way through obstacle courses.
+This is one of the most fun and best things to do in Las Vegas.

 Take a helicopter ride to Hoover Dam